-Experienced Merkabah Medium and newbie Recruit were relegated to the backseat.
+Evidently, the experienced merkabah medium and newbie recruit were relegated to the backseat.

-Alejandro grinned at me before climbing into the driver’s seat.
-The tingle grew worse.
+Alejandro tossed me a cheery grin before climbing into the driver’s seat.

+Alejandro gunned it and swerved into the bumper-to-bumper traffic.
+My shoulder slammed into the side of the door.
 Traffic was a nightmare.
 Not a Hollywood Freeway or New York City nightmare.
 The drivers in those cities obeyed the rules.
 Mostly.
-Here, vehicles violated every traffic law with reckless impunity.
-Cars swerved around people, honked incessantly, and ignored signage.
-Lane markings were a suggestion; there were five abreast at an intersection clearly marked for two.
-White lines, dotted or doubled, provided an illusion of traffic regulations.
-Our SUV hugged other vehicles so closely I might touch the occupants.
+Here, vehicles broke every traffic law with reckless disregard.
+Cars swerved around people, honked incessantly, and ignored stop signs, yield signs, and red lights.
+Lane markings were a suggestion.
+There were five abreast at an intersection clearly marked for two.
+White lines, dotted or doubled, were ignored.
+Our SUV was close enough to other cars, I could have reached out and touched the passengers.

-Throngs of people crossed the streets; round-faced indigenous Indians sporting traditional felt hats and vibrant ponchos jostled among trendy Mestizos and chic Europeans.
-Waving a dirty rag and spray bottle in the air, a young teenager in an AC/DC t-shirt banged on the hood offering windshield-cleaning services.
-Alejandro laid on the horn, waving him off.
+Throngs of people crossed the streets.
+Round-faced indigenous Indians wearing traditional felt hats and vibrant ponchos jostled among the trendy Mestizos and chic Europeans.
+A young teenager in an AC/DC t-shirt banged on the hood and offered windshield-cleaning services.
+Alejandro laid on the horn and waved him off.

 “Aren’t there any traffic rules?”
 I gripped the armrest as we careened around a corner of a cobblestone lane.